 Your administration may have music it wants played.
 If true, play what the bosses want.
 The music choices may not be what you agree with but, administrative decisions rule the roost.
 Don’t argue.
 Let it go.
 What’s the point of arguing, anyway?!
 Besides, you prefer announcing above all else, correct?
 Yeppers!!!

-This is a non-exhaustive list of fun songs which have been used in stadiums, arenas, fields, gymnasiums, swim complexes and more.
+These are a non-exhaustive lists of tunes, anthems and sounds which have been used in stadiums, arenas, fields, gymnasiums, swim complexes and more.
 Not one single type of event has been singled-out.
 Also, our selection comprises significant variety and spans generations as well as genres.
 These songs represent our thoughts on the matter of music for events, collected in a very general list.
 Do not take it all to heart.
-Rather, leverage this list for your own ideas of what works in your individual situation.
+Rather, leverage these lists for your own ideas of what works in your individual situation.
 These lists are updated frequently.